Renal and hepatic lacerations in a trauma patient

 - grade V – laceration: parenchymal disruption of >75 percent of a hepatic lobe, >3 Couinaud segments within a single lobe; vascular: juxtahepatic venous injuries (retrohepatic vena cava, central major hepatic veins)

 - grade VI – hepatic avulsion

-Patients with liver injury can be managed based on their degree of haemodynamic stability 4.
+Patients with liver injury can be managed based on their degree of hemodynamic stability 4.
 This is regardless of the grading of the injury.
 Stable patients are usually managed conservatively with supportive care.
-One exception is if there is extravasation of IV contrast - these lesions are usually embolised via hepatic embolisation.
+One exception is if there is extravasation of IV contrast - these lesions are usually embolized via hepatic embolization.